Gleethos/Gleethos/README.md

-# Hi there 👋😄 I' Gleethos, a.k.a.
+# Hi there 👋😄 I'm Gleethos, a.k.a.
 Daniel! #

 - :microscope: I’m a computer science student at the University of Applied Sciences Technikum in Vienna!
 - 🌱 I’m currently learning deep stuff...